qingyanyang/react-ui-practise/README.md

 # (in progress)
 To review the project:
-git clone dev link -> yarn install -> yarn start
+git clone -> switch to dev branch -> yarn install -> yarn start